zafbrb/GetData015-CourseProject/README.md

 2. From R - select "file -> Source R Code..." and choose the **run_analysis.R file**
 3. From RStudio select "Open File" -> and choose the **run_analysis.R** file.
 The file will load into the editor window.
 Click on Source button and the script will be loaded and run
 4. This will run the script - this script will load the data from the internet and run the analysis.
 The data downloaded will be a ZIP file [59.7 MB in size] which will be unpacked into the working directory
-5. Two files will be created
+5. Two files will be created by this script into the working directory
 	a. _avgVarGrouped.txt_ containing the analysis dataset
-	b. _avgVarGrouped_Dict.txt_ containing the mapping between the original dataset variables names and the ones created by the analysis
+	b. __avgVarGrouped_Dict.txt__ containing the mapping between the original dataset variables names and the ones created by the analysis
 6. The codebook __"avgVarGrouped_Codebook.txt"__ explains the variables created by the analysis script.